haveno-dex/haveno-docs/docs/the-project/payment_methods/SWIFT.md

 - Traders using SWIFT on Haveno could be anywhere in the world, so please fill all fields completely and accurately
 - If you are not comfortable sharing your own address, provide the address of your bank

+!!!
+Note
-**Note:** By default, Haveno sets up your SWIFT account to make and take offers from any country and any currency.
+    By default, Haveno sets up your SWIFT account to make and take offers from any country and any currency.
 This means SWIFT accounts on Haveno are able to trade on ALL fiat currency markets.
 The currency for a particular trade will always be specified by the maker in their offer.

+!!!
+Note
-**Note:** if you transact in a currency that is not native to your bank account (as either maker OR taker), your bank may make you pay currency exchange fees.
+    If you transact in a currency that is not native to your bank account (as either maker OR taker), your bank may make you pay currency exchange fees.
 It is your responsibility to cover these fees.
 Please make 100% sure you're aware of what to expect before making or taking an offer.

 #### Notes on buying XMR